tytydraco/yessleep/out/My_town_celebrate_Christmas_very_differently_Because_were_cursed.md

 Not just by Blitzen’s original killers, but by a town who had fashioned him into a psychopath.
 I think both of us knew the moment Alex slashed the boy's throat and gently lowered him to the ground, exactly what we needed to do.

-Daniel was right, and I guess my Dad was too.
+Daniel was right, and my Dad was too.

 I don't think he was *Jesus*, like his weird cult's rants.